Boutique Manufacturing & Sustainable Greenhouses

 We’ll be at the Rodale Institute Growing Dome this month!

-For all of you who followed the 33’ Growing Dome build at Rodale Institute this Spring you might remember our Ambassador, Richard Miller, who supervised the installation of the Growing Dome.
-Growing Spaces is happy to sponsor Richard Miller returning to Rodale Institute to attend a Shumei Natural Agriculture Conference July 26-27, 2013.
-The two...
+For all of you who followed the 33’ Growing Dome build at Rodale Institute this Spring, you might remember our Ambassador, Richard Miller, who supervised the installation of the Growing Dome.
+Growing Spaces is happy to sponsor Richard Miller’s return to Rodale Institute to attend a Shumei Natural Agriculture Conference on July 26-27, 2013.
+The...

 Continue reading »